Find out more about making a difference.

 10,000 students are predicted to leave school in 2018 without achieving NCEA Level 2

-Upon graduating from the Teach First NZ Programme you will be awarded with a Masters in Teaching and Education Leadership from The Mind Lab by Unitec.
+Upon graduating you will be awarded with a Masters in Teaching and Education Leadership from The Mind Lab by Unitec.

-Acceptance into the Teach First NZ Programme means that you can:
+Acceptance into the programme means that you can:

 - Make a real difference in the community and in the lives of our rangitahi

 - Develop your leadership skills and potential

 - Become a qualified teacher as a Master of Teaching and Education Leadership

 - Be a part of a national movement towards change

 - Receive a competitive salary, as well as 10 weeks of annual holiday

 - Receive a fully funded Masters in Teaching and Education Leadership